scylladb/scylla-manager/cloud/backup-cleaner/README.md

 8. Validate the deletes were successful

 Look for errors `grep Errors -A 30 ./delete.sh.log`.
-Check the object count matches what we have in summary `grep Key ./delet.sh.log | wc -l`.
+Check the object count matches what we have in summary `grep -c Key ./delete.sh.log`.